Bio

 Improving Gender Norms in the Workplace

-(Revisions submitted: Journal of Development Economics Pre-Results Review)
+(Accepted: Journal of Development Economics Pre-Results Review)

 (with Emily A. Beam and Joshua D. Merfeld)